-- 1. Plot Area Ratio Plot area ratio refers to the gross floor area of buildings on a site divided by the gross site area, where the gross floor area is expressed as a fraction of the gross site area. - Site Coverage Site coverage refers to the percentage of gross floor area of the building(s) footprint on the site.
-Increased site coverage may be considered on sites where underground or part-basement parking is provided, subject to high standards of design, adequate natural lighting and the protection of the amenity of adjacent developments. - 3.
-Public Open Space Public open space generally refers to usable, well-located green areas but in certain cases may also include paved areas that can be used for recreation, that are well-landscaped and that form an integral part of the development.
+1) Plot Area Ratio - Plot area ratio refers to the gross floor area of buildings on a site divided by the gross site area, where the gross floor area is expressed as a fraction of the gross site area.

+2) Site Coverage - Site coverage refers to the percentage of gross floor area of the building(s) footprint on the site.
+Increased site coverage may be considered on sites where underground or part-basement parking is provided, subject to high standards of design, adequate natural lighting and the protection of the amenity of adjacent developments.

+3) Public Open Space - Public open space generally refers to usable, well-located green areas but in certain cases may also include paved areas that can be used for recreation, that are well-landscaped and that form an integral part of the development.
 Public open space would generally only be required in non-residential and multiple unit residential developments.

-Residential Density Dwelling Units/Ha Dwelling Units/Acre Possible Appropriate Locations Medium to High 35 - 50 14 - 20 Town centre or immediately adjacent to public transport hubs.
-Low to Medium 15 - 35 6 -14 Neighbourhood centres (typically within 400m walking distance of centre point), inner urban suburbs.
-2 - 6 Urban periphery, outlying lands, areas with capacity/environmental constraints.
+Residential Density Dwelling Units/ Ha Dwelling Units/ Acre Possible Appropriate Locations Medium to High 35 - 50 14 - 20 own centre or immediately adjacent to public transport hubs.
+Low to Medium Low to Medium 15-35 6-14 Neighbourhood centres (typically within 400m walking distance of centre point), inner urban suburbs.
+Low Low 5-15 2-6 Urban periphery, outlying lands, areas with capacity/environmental constraints.